 Think of how much time you’ve spent on social media alone this past week.
 If you jotted down the length of time you deviated from what you were supposed to do, to check on your social accounts; you might be appalled.
 I know I was.
 Sure, I can make excuses and say that social media is part of my business, however not all my time on Facebook is spent on making business contacts.

 Numbers 3 and 4, go hand in hand.
-Time management is a perfect match to self-discipline.
+Good work ethic taught through time management skills matches perfectly with self-discipline.